PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/01_Base_BGP_and_IGP.md

 ### 3.1 OSPF Verification

-Verify OSPF adjacencies and database:
+Verify the OSPF adjacencies and database:
 ```bash
 show ospf neighbor
 show ospf database
 show route ipv4 ospf
 ```

 All neighbor states should show `FULL`.
-The OSPF database should contain LSAs from all 6 core devices with /32 routes for all loopbacks.
-All core device loopbacks should be reachable via OSPF.
+The OSPF database should contain LSAs from all **six core devices** with a /32 route for all loopbacks.
+All **core** device loopbacks should be reachable via OSPF.

 ### 3.2 BGP Verification

-Verify iBGP sessions and route reflection:
+Verify the iBGP sessions and route reflection:

 ```bash
 show bgp summary